Sradha-0805/API-Django/README.md

 # API-Django
 This is a simple weather app based on Django using Open Weather Map Api.
+Code in the master branch.